marbetschar/marco.betschart.name/about-my-website.md

 Areas of responsibilities are a **bad way to measure productivity** - if you don't make the distinction, **it will kill your motivation**.
 {% endhint %}

 How can you tell if you "live a healthier life", "learn new things" or "beeing a better spouse"?

-Exactly: you can't!
+Exactly: You can't!
 But its easy to tell if you:

 - [ ] made sport 2 times this week
 - [x] ~~planned a night out this month with your spouse~~